saivijayy/Task-2/README.md

 Copy
 Edit
 sudo systemctl enable jenkins
-Access Jenkins in your web browser: Open http://localhost:8080 and follow the setup instructions.
-You’ll need the Jenkins unlock key, which you can find by running:
+Access Jenkins in your web browser:
+Open http://localhost:8080 and follow the setup instructions.
+You’ll need the Jenkins unlock key, which can be found by running:

 bash
 Copy
 Edit
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
-Install suggested plugins when prompted.
+Install the suggested plugins when prompted.

 Create an admin user as prompted.